-The past year and a half has been an especially difficult time for many of the people that use our services.
+The past couple of years has been an especially difficult time for many of the people that use our services.
 It was hard for all of us as we navigated the pandemic, but there were particular challenges for people living with HIV.

 As we saw a dramatic increase in demand for many of our services, from counselling to our free helpline THT Direct, we quickly moved to ensure our services have been available when people need them.
 We moved many of them online, including counselling and support.

 Throughout the pandemic, more people living with HIV have struggled to afford their basic needs, such as food, clothing, or travel to attend a doctor’s appointment or hospital visit.
 The unemployment rate for people living with HIV is already three times the national average at 15%.